-BII summer school 2021Innovation and commercialisation of your science project
+BII Summer School 2022Innovation and commercialisation of your science project

-In introducing this new summer school Bioinnovation Institute, in collaboration with CBS Executive, is taking yet another initiative to increase the understanding of innovation and commercialisation among life science researchers.
+Following the success from the summer school in 2021, BioInnovation Institute, in collaboration with CBS Executive, is running another Summer School in 2022 to increase the understanding of innovation and commercialization among life science researchers.

-The summer school will provide a comprehensive and systematic overview of the most common aspects of commercialisation assessments and planning of Biotechnological Innovations.
-The course will cover BioIndustrials, HealthTech and Therapeutics.
+The summer school will provide a comprehensive and systematic overview of the most common aspects of commercialisation assessments and planning of biotechnological innovations.

 The course covers a broad set of topics including the innovation ecosystem, translation of technology, assessment of unmet needs, idea generation and evaluation, target product profile and minimal viable product, market and industry analysis, strategic value chain design, open and closed innovation, business models and confidentiality considerations in relation to patents.